 - Ask for help.
 You probably want to do everything yourself, but this leads to burnout, isolation, and resentment.
-Help can be calling a local resource or a The National Domestic Violence Hotline (1-800-799-7233) if you’re being abused.
-Or it can be asking a friend to babysit.
-Or it can be asking your partner to help with some household chores.
-Most importantly, know that it’s not realistic or healthy to try to do it all by yourself.
+Help can take many forms.
+You might attend a 12-step meeting (Al-Anon, Codependents Anonymous, and Adult Children of Alcoholics & Dysfunctional Families) or call a local resource or a The National Domestic Violence Hotline (1-800-799-7233) if you’re being abused.
+Or you might ask a friend to babysit or your partner to help with some household chores.
+Most importantly, know that it’s not realistic or healthy to try to do it all yourself.

 - Use healthy communication skills.
 Be on the lookout for unhealthy patterns such as guilt trips, manipulating, and passive-aggressive behavior.
 Instead practice healthy communication, such as using “I statements”.